Types of chemotherapy drugs

 - Estramustine (Emcyt®)

-Steroids are natural hormones and hormone-like drugs that are useful in treating some types of cancer (lymphoma, leukemias, and multiple myeloma), as well as other illnesses.
-When these drugs are used to kill cancer cells or slow their growth, they are considered chemotherapy drugs.
+Corticosteroids, often simply called steroids, are natural hormones and hormone-like drugs that are useful in the treatment of many types of cancer, as well as other illnesses.
+When these drugs are used as part of cancer treatment, they are considered chemotherapy drugs.

-Corticosteroids are also commonly used as anti-emetics to help prevent nausea and vomiting caused by chemotherapy.
-They are used before chemotherapy to help prevent severe allergic reactions (hypersensitivity reactions), too.
-When a corticosteroid is used to prevent vomiting or allergic reactions, it’s not considered chemotherapy.
+Steroids are also commonly used to help prevent nausea and vomiting caused by chemotherapy.
+They are used before chemotherapy to help prevent severe allergic reactions, too.

 Some chemotherapy drugs act in slightly different ways and do not fit well into any of the other categories.

 Examples include drugs like L-asparaginase, which is an enzyme, and the proteosome inhibitor bortezomib (Velcade®).